 A family health history is a record of medical information about a person and their close relatives.
 It’s used by healthcare professionals to identify individuals at higher risk for certain conditions and recommend prevention programs to help control risk factors.
 A family health history that suggests a connection with a disease or condition doesn’t necessarily mean you’ll develop it, it just means you’re at a higher risk.
 And not finding a link doesn’t mean you won’t develop certain conditions.

-The Importance of a Family Health History
+The Importance of Your Family’s Health History

 Blue eyes and curly hair aren’t the only traits you can inherit from your parents.
 But recognizing that your grandmother passed on a higher risk for breast cancer is not as easy to see.
 That’s why it’s important to create a family health history that’s as complete as possible.
 It helps you and your doctor identify family traits that may put you at an increased risk for a number of medical conditions.
 Diseases and conditions with a hereditary link include: